atbolsh/TransformerHomunculus/docs/side_quests.md

 Competes with training:
- -- debug why big server crashes with 2 training notebooks -- move all docs into new doc folder
+ -- debug why big server crashes with 2 training notebooks X -- move all docs into new doc folder
  -- move all frameworks into new frameworks folder and make them work.

 Independent of training: